-To view global statistics for STP, navigate to Spanning Tree " View Bridge RSTP Statistics.
+To view global statistics for STP, Navigate to Network Redundancy " Spanning Tree " View Bridge RSTP Statistics.
 The Bridge RSTP Statistics form appears.

-Figure 124: Bridge RSTP Statistics Form
+Figure 133: Bridge RSTP Statistics Form

-Bridge Status Box

-Bridge ID Box

-Root ID Box

-Root Port Box

-Root Port Box

-Root Path Cost Box

-Configure Hello Time Box

-Configure Max Age Box

-Learned Max Age

-Total Topology Changes Box

-Time Since Last TC Box
+1. Bridge Status Box2.
+Bridge ID Box3.
+Root ID Box4.
+Root Port Box5.
+Root Path Cost Box6.
+Configure Hello Time Box7.
+LearnedHello Time Box8.
+Configured Forward Delay Box9.
+Learned Forward Delay Box10.
+Configured Max Age Box11.
+Learned Max AgeBox12.
+Total Topology Changes Box13.
+Time Since Last TC Box14.
 Reload Button

-Parameter Description Bridge Status Synopsis: { , Designated Bridge, Not Designated For Any LAN, Root Bridge } Spanning Tree status of the bridge.
+Parameter Description Bridge Status Synopsis: { Designated Bridge, Not Designated For Any LAN, Root Bridge } Spanning Tree status of the bridge.
 The status may be root or designated.
 This field may show text saying not designated for any LAN if the bridge is not designated for any of its ports.

-Bridge ID Synopsis: \$\$ / ##-##-##-##-## where \$\$ is 0 to 65535, ## is 0 to FF Bridge Identifier of this bridge.
+Parameter Description Bridge ID Synopsis: \$\$ / ##-##-##-##-## where \$\$ is 0 to 65535, ## is 0 to FF Bridge Identifier of this bridge.
 Root ID Synopsis: \$\$ / ##-##-##-##-## where \$\$ is 0 to 65535, ## is 0 to FF Bridge Identifier of the root bridge.
 Root Port Synopsis: 1 to maximum port number or { <empty string=""> }</empty> If the bridge is designated, this is the port that provides connectivity towards the root bridge of the network.
 Root Path Cost Synopsis: 0 to 4294967295 Total cost of the path to the root bridge composed of the sum of the costs of each link in the path.
 If custom costs have not been configured.
 1Gbps ports will contribute 4, 100 Mbps ports will contribute 19 and 10 Mbps ports will contribute a cost of 100 to this figure.
+For the CIST instance of MSTP, this is an external root path cost, which is the cost of the path from the IST root (i.e. regional root) bridge to the CST root (i.e. network "global" root) bridge.
 Configured Hello Time Synopsis: 0 to 65535 The configured Hello time from the Bridge RSTP Parameters menu.
-Learned Hello Time Synopsis: 0 to 65535

-Parameter Description The actual Hello time provided by the root bridge as learned in configuration messages.
+Learned Hello Time Synopsis: 0 to 65535 The actual Hello time provided by the root bridge as learned in configuration messages.
 This time is used in designated bridges.
 Configured Forward Delay Synopsis: 0 to 65535 The configured Forward Delay time from the Bridge RSTP Parameters menu.
 Learned Forward Delay Synopsis: 0 to 65535 The actual Forward Delay time provided by the root bridge as learned in configuration messages.
 This time is used in designated bridges.
 Configured Max Age Synopsis: 0 to 65535 The configured Maximum Age time from the Bridge RSTP Parameters menu.
 Learned Max Age Synopsis: 0 to 65535 The actual Maximum Age time provided by the root bridge as learned in configuration messages.
 This time is used in designated bridges.
 Total Topology Changes Synopsis: 0 to 65535 A count of topology changes in the network, as detected on this bridge through link failures or as signaled from other bridges.
 Excessively high or rapidly increasing counts signal network problems.
 Time since Last TC Synopsis: DDDD days, HH:MM:SS The time since the last time a topology change was detected by the bridge.